aiday-mar/Java_Tutorials/Parallel and Concurrent Programming with Java/README.md

   }
 }
 ```
 Semaphore is a synchronization mechanism that can be used to control the access to shared resources.
 The semaphore can be used by multiple threads at the same time.
 The semaphore has a counter, as long as it is positive, we decrement the counter.
 If the counter is zero, we wait until the semaphore becomes available.
 When a thread is done using the semaphore it releases the semaphore, and increments the counter value.
+A binary sempahore can have one of two values, zero or one, where zero represents locked and one represents unlocked.
+It can be used in a similar way to the mutex by acquiring and releasing.
+However there are differences between the mutex and the semaphore.
+The mutex can only be acquired or released by the same thread, that originally locked it.
+A semaphore can be acquired and released by different threads.
+This whole procedure is called the signalling mechanism.
+A semaphore can be used in the same way to condition variables, to synchronize producer and consumer threads, adding and removing elements from a shared finite queueor buffer.